 The main building

-This building comprises a big, solar heated teaching hall, several rooms for the students, and other classrooms and offices.
-Above the main hall is the library.
+This building comprises a big solar heated teaching hall, several rooms for the students, and other classrooms and offices.

-The small 'cell rooms', kitchen and dining hall
+The small single rooms, kitchen and dining hall

-The kitchen and dining hall is the main hangout for the people on campus.
+The kitchen and lower dining hall is our main hangout.
 In the kitchen the students prepare meals with the cook.
 Adjoining is the dining hall where people drink tea, play games, discuss or read the newspapers.

-On each side of the kitchen is a row of small cell rooms, living quarters of volunteers and staff.
+On each side of the kitchen is a row of tiny single rooms, living quarters for volunteers and staff.
 The rooms face south towards the mountains and the Indus River.
 In front is a vegetable garden tended by students.